Budapest Gambit: Line 6.Nbd2 Qe7 7.e3

 In this variation White tries to avoid the move a2–a3 in order to gain a tempo over the 7.a3 variation.
-After the standard moves 7...Ngxe5 8.Nxe5 Nxe5 9.Be2 followed by 10.0-0 it is Black's last chance to exchange the Bb4 for the Nd2.
-The game will take an entirely different structure depending on whether Black gives up the bishop pair or tries to keep it.
+After the standard moves 7...Ngxe5 8.Nxe5 Nxe5 9.Be2 followed by 10.0-0 Black must decide whether or not to exchange the Bb4 for the Nd2.

 Lalic thinks the strategies in which Black gives up the bishop pair (by exchanging its Bb4 for the Nd2) for nothing are a mistake.
 He does not like the strategy to retreat the Bb4 in d6 either, because they are too drawish.
 He recommends the strategy to retreat the bishop in c5, and maintain its position there with the help of the a7–a5 pawn advance.